 The best thing about watching football is the food and beer consumption (let's be honest!).
 This is an integral part of throwing a successful football viewing party.
 The best way to keep your guests full and happy through all 4 quarters is to continually have a food spread throughout.
 Chips and dips are staples.
 Other finger foods such as vegetable trays and fruit trays are always a hit.
 The Food Network has some great game day party recipes for appetizers and small bites.

-For the main course you want to keep it hearty and easy to eat, some ideas can be hot dogs, hot wings, hamburgers, pizza, sandwiches, or tacos!
+For the main course, you want to keep it hearty and easy to eat.
+Try hot dogs, hot wings, hamburgers, pizza, sandwiches, or tacos.